Manual Annotation

 CATMA provides two sign in options:

-• If you have a Google mail address, you can use this for authentication.
-Simply click on “Sign in” and then—after confirming the terms of use, which is compulsory—on “LOG IN WITH YOUR GOOGLE ACCOUNT”.
-CATMA only uses Google’s authentication mechanism and nothing else: the data you upload and create in CATMA will be uploaded to a secure server at the Universität Hamburg and cannot be viewed by a third party.
+• If you have a Google account, you can use this for authentication.
+Simply click on Sign in and then click on Sign in with Google.
+CATMA only uses your Google account as an authentication mechanism and nothing else: the data you upload and create in CATMA is stored on a secure server that we control and cannot be viewed by a third party.

-• If you prefer to create your own CATMA account, first click on the “Sign up” button and enter a valid email address.
-You will immediately receive an activation code at this address.
-After clicking on the link in the email, you can enter a user name and password of your choice.
-Use this data to log in to CATMA in future by clicking on the “Sign in” button (see Fig. 2).
+• If you prefer to create your own CATMA account, first click on Sign up and enter a valid email address.
+You should receive an activation link at this address after a few moments (if not, please try again and double check that you typed the address correctly).
+After clicking on the link in the email, you will be prompted to complete your profile by entering a user-name and password of your choice.
+Use these details to log in to CATMA in future by clicking on Sign In (see Fig. 2).

-After signing in, you will be taken to CATMA’s Home section (see Fig. 3), which is essentially your CATMA ‘launch pad’.
-Here you can create new projects or join existing ones (a function which we do not cover in this tutorial though).
-At the top right you can click on “Edit Account” and adjust your username if necessary: Since CATMA allows collaborative work on projects, your username may appear as a search suggestion when users share resources.
-To make sharing resources easier, it is recommended that you use your real name as a username, but the decision is yours.
-In any case, make sure that your username does not contain any sensitive data.
+When you sign in for the first time, you will be asked to accept the terms of use and the privacy policy, which is a requirement for using CATMA.
+After signing in, you will be taken to CATMA’s dashborad (see Fig. 3), which is essentially your CATMA ‘launch pad’.
+Here you can create new projects or join existing ones (we do not cover the latter in this tutorial though).
+At the top right you will find a menu, where you can click on Edit Account and adjust your public name and password if necessary: Since CATMA allows collaborative work on projects, your public name may appear as a search suggestion when users share resources.
+To make sharing resources easier, it is recommended that you use your real name as a public name, but the decision is yours.
+In any case, make sure that your public name does not contain any sensitive data.

-As a first step, you will now create a project for your own annotation of Poe’s short story by clicking on “CREATE NEW PROJECT”.
-Once you have entered a project name (we have chosen “CATMA Tutorial” here; see Fig. 4) and, if necessary, a description, your newly created project will appear in the Home section (see Fig. 5).
-You can always return to this section by clicking on the Home icon that appears in the upper left corner next to “CATMA 6.xx”.
+As a first step, you will now create a project for your own annotation of Poe’s short story by clicking on CREATE NEW PROJECT.
+Once you have entered a project name (we have chosen “CATMA Tutorial” here; see Fig. 4) and, if desired, a description, your newly created project will appear on the dashboard (see Fig. 5).
+You can always return to this dashboard by clicking on the Home icon that appears in the upper left corner next to “CATMA 7. x.x” after opening a project (see Fig. 6).

 Image shows am example on how to create a new project